 Autumn at Longwood … a work of art.

 Brandywine River Museum of Art is known for its unparalleled collection of works by three generations of the Wyeth family.
 The Wyeth’s were known for their love of the harvest/Halloween season and founded a seasonal artistic tradition in the Brandywine Valley.
 It began in the 1970’s when Andrew and Jamie Wyeth began carving pumpkins to decorate a local restaurant.
-Decades later, the tradition continues, albeit outdoors, at Chadds Ford Historical Society‘s Great Pumpkin Carve, October 17-19, 2019.
-Over 60 talented artists carve giant pumpkins which will be lit and displayed all three nights.
-Enjoy local fare and fall treats, live music, hayrides, a haunted trail and more!
-And on October 25 take a Wicked Wyeth Walk from 6-9 pm.
-Wind through the Historic Properties of the Brandywine with ghost stories, hot cider, live music and local fare in the Courtyard of the Brandywine River Museum of Art.
+Decades later, the tradition continues, albeit outdoors, at Chadds Ford Historical Society‘s Great Pumpkin Carve, October 22,23& 24, 2020 Over 50 talented artists carve giant pumpkins which will be lit and displayed all three nights.
+This year a drive through format will be in place to keep everyone distanced and safe!

-Locally sourced and crafted with care, the art of wine-making and brewing is celebrated along the Brandywine countryside.
+There is no shortage of spirits throughout the Brandywine Valley.
+Locally sourced and crafted with care, the art of wine-making and brewing is celebrated along the countryside.
 Craft beer and artisanal wines are made with passion and pride that can be tasted in each sip.
-Check out over 20 breweries at BVBrewScene.com and explore vineyards and wineries for tours, tasting, food pairings and special events this fall harvest season.
-Who says grown-ups can’t “Trick or Treat”?
-Every Friday and Saturday in October Chaddsford Winery’s Adult Trick or Treat offers Halloween-themed stations throughout the winery’s grounds and treats are paired with award-winning wines.
-Costumes are encouraged and fun is guaranteed!
+Check out over 20 breweries at BVBrewScene.com and explore vineyards and wineries s this fall harvest season.
+While the many events and activities normally in place may be suspended or amended, there are still experiences and delicious beverages still to be enjoyed – don’t miss out!

 Stay the night to enjoy autumn’s artistry in all its glory in the beautiful Brandywine Valley and receive a Seasonal Celebrations gift bag with special offers to enhance your visit.